haliltuncerkaya/haliltuncerkaya.github.io/blog.md

 *Afterthought: A more claustrophobic level design, based on corridors and rooms, with less space to maneuver and avoid zombies,, could have heightened the sense of dread.*

 ### "Game Feel" Issues
-- The game is not dark enough.
-The darkness effect is created with a black sprite placed on top of other sprites.
+- Game is not dark enough.
+The darkness effect is created with a black sprite placed on top of other sprites, arranged via Z order.
 This sprite covers the viewport, uses a blend mode of “source out” and has an alpha value of 222 in the RGB scale for opacity.
 This value could have been higher, like 235, to further enhance the darker tone.
-- The usage of fonts in menus and game screen is inconsistent.
+- Usage of fonts in menus and game screen is inconsistent.
 The font used on the logo does not match the visual style of the game; many players expected a gothic game but found a modern day visual game.
-- The music repeats too much.
+- Music repeats too much.
 There is only one song, which is 2 minutes and 35 seconds long, and it loops continuously.
 It would be better to give breaks between loops and add more than one song.

 ### Mechanics Issues
 - A minor but significant mistake was setting the movement speed of zombies lower than the player movement speed.
 Players could easily evade zombies by just moving faster than them.
 This speed value should have been at least equal to or greater than the player speed.